What Are Flock Cameras?

 Privacy isn't about hiding wrongdoing.
 It's about autonomy, dignity, and the ability to live free from unjust scrutiny.

-“Saying you don’t care about privacy because you have nothing to hide is like saying you don’t care about free speech because you have nothing to say.” - Edward Snowden
+saying you don't care about free speech because you have nothing to say." - Edward Snowden

 The Fourth Amendment was written in response to the British Crown's "general warrants" - broad authorizations to search anyone, anywhere, anytime.